sebamci/ball-on-beam-docs/docs/A_System_Overview/01_System_Overview.md

 This project aims to:

-- Improve the mechanical stability and modularity of the platform,
+- Improve the mechanical stability and modularity of the platform
-- Enhance sensor precision and reduce electrical noise through ADC upgrades,
+- Enhance sensor precision and reduce electrical noise through ADC upgrades
-- Implement a Simulink-based control framework for real-time operation,
+- Implement a Simulink-based control framework for real-time operation
-- Provide full documentation for assembly, calibration, and software setup.
+- Provide full documentation for assembly, calibration, and software setup
-- Facilitate hands-on learning of control engineering concepts through practical exercises.
+- Facilitate hands-on learning of control engineering concepts through practical exercises

 ## Key Features